Dr Rowland Curtis

 Student drop-in and feedback hours

 Dr Curtis’ research centres on questions of power, knowledge, subjectivity and critique in organization.
-He has made contributions to debates in both organization studies and Critical Management Studies (CMS), with particular interests in humanism and post-humanism in management practice; identity and selfhood; Foucault and poststructuralist thought; critical discourse analysis; critical and transformative pedagogy; ethnographic and action / praxis perspectives in research.
+He has made contributions to debates in both organization studies and Critical Management Studies (CMS), with particular interests in humanism and post-humanism; Foucault and poststructuralist thought; critical discourse analysis; critical and transformative pedagogy; ethnographic and action / praxis perspectives in research.
 In 2011 he successfully defended his doctoral thesis at Manchester Business School on ‘The UK Research Assessment Exercise and the Politics of Academic Freedom’.
 He is a member of both the Organizational Processes and Practices Research Group (OPPRG) and the Centre on Labour and Global Production (CLGP) within SBM and of the editorial collective of the open-access journal ephemera: theory and politics in organization.

 - Curtis, R. (2014), 'Foucault Beyond Fairclough: From Transcendental to Immanent Critique in Organization Studies', Organization Studies.